About cuts and abrasions in children

-If the wound isn’t bleeding, put a thin smear of a plain moisturiser or ointment like Vaseline on it.
+- Put a thin smear of plain moisturiser or petroleum jelly like Vaseline on it.
 Cover the wound with a sterile, non-stick dressing.

 Over the next few days, it’s important to keep the wound clean and help it to heal: